 We love houseplants here at Wide Open Eats.
 Whether it's a succulent plant that looks like a rose or a pod of dolphins, if it has roots and lives in dirt, we are head over heels for it.
 The more unusual the better, and these living stones called lithops fit the bill.

 Lithops are small plants originating from South Africa.
 Named for their stone-appearance (lithos =stone and opsis =like), local Afrikaans have called these unusual plants beeskloutjie (cattle hoof), skaappootjie (sheep hoof) or perdeklou (horse's hoof).
-Here in America, they are commonly called living stones, split rocks or even pebble plants.
+Here in America, they're known by their common name, living stones, split rocks or even pebble plants.

-Did you know that there are over 37 species of Lithops and over 145 varieties?
+Did you know that there are over 37 Lithops species and over 145 varieties?
 Check out some of our favorites:

 Known as the Karas Mountains living stone, this plant resembles two grey stones with brown spots.
-White daisy-like flowers bloom in the middle of the pair of leaves in the Autumn and early winter.
+White daisy-like flowers bloom in the middle of the pair of leaves in the Autumn and early winter months.

 While this species tends to be rare in the wild, the ruba variety of plants is one of the most popular when cultivated.
-It has a bright red color that loves bright light.
+This lithops has a bright red color that loves bright light.

 Need to light up your garden area?
 Spruce up your garden with these adorable solar lights.
 Pick between the frog or owl (or get both).

 This post was originally posted on January 31, 2019.